 In 1794, at the age of twenty-six, Caroline was engaged to George Prince of Wales, the eldest son of her maternal uncle George III and Charlotte of Mecklenburg-Strelitz.
-The couple, although cousins, had never met, George, who had already contracted a secret marriage with the Catholic Maria Fitzherbert, which according to the Royal Marriage Act was illegal, agreed to marry Caroline due to the fact that he was hugely in debt, to the tune of £630,000, a massive sum for the day and on his marriage to an eligible Protestant princess, Parliament would agree to increase his allowance.
+The couple, although cousins, had never met, George, who had already contracted a secret marriage with the Catholic Maria Fitzherbert, which according to the Royal Marriage Act was illegal, agreed to marry Caroline because he was hugely in debt, to the tune of £630,000, a massive sum for the day and on his marriage to an eligible Protestant princess, Parliament would agree to increase his allowance.

 James Harris, Earl of Malmesbury was dispatched to Brunswick to collect Caroline and escort the Prince of Wales' prospective bride back to Britain, he arrived on 20 November 1794, he recorded his first impressions of Caroline in his diary, 'Pretty face, not expressive of softness, her figure not graceful, fine eyes, good hand, tolerable teeth, but going, fair hair and light eye-brows, good bust, short.'
 On closer aquaintance, he was decidedly unimpressed by the Princess, confiding his reservations to his dairy, he recorded that she lacked judgment, and decorum, spoke her mind too readily, acted indiscreetly, and often neglected to wash, or change her dirty clothes.
 He went on to further state that she had 'some natural but no acquired morality, and no strong innate notions of its value and necessity.'

 Although he was repelled by his wife, George eventually did his duty and brought himself to consummate the marriage.
-Nine months later, on 7 January, 1796, Caroline gave birth to the only child of the marriage, Princess Charlotte of Wales, at Carlton House, in London.
-The Princess, (pictured right) who was second in line to the throne, was christened Charlotte Augusta, in honour of both her grandmothers, in in the Great Drawing Room at Carlton House.
+Nine months later, on 7 January 1796, Caroline gave birth to the only child of the marriage, Princess Charlotte of Wales, at Carlton House, in London.
+The Princess, who was second in line to the throne, was christened Charlotte Augusta, in honour of both her grandmothers, in the Great Drawing Room at Carlton House.

 After the birth of their child George promptly abandoned Caroline.
 George wanted an official separation from his wife, but his father the king, who was at first sympathetic to his daughter-in-law and niece, would not allow it.